heroku/cli/docs/addons.md

   -c, --confirm=<value>
-  -f, --force            allow destruction even if connected to other apps -r, --remote=<value>   git remote of app to use
+  -f, --force            allow destruction even if connected to other apps -r, --remote=<value>   git remote of app to use --wait                 watch add-on destruction status and exit when complete

 DESCRIPTION
   permanently destroy an add-on resource